Caching

 ; it corresponds to the UserId linked with the `RVBearerTokenDataSourceCredential' access token.

-Q: In my deployment, there will be several instances of the Reveal server.
-How can they share the cache?
 A: Currently, caches cannot be shared among multiple Reveal server instances.
 We recommend the following approach: configure your load balancer to direct the same group of users to the same Reveal server instance.
 This will ensure that cache entries are created within a specific instance, and subsequent requests from those users will hit the same instance, utilizing the cached data efficiently.